Corsican Republic

-The Corsican Republic (Repubblica Corsa) was a short-lived state on the island of Corsica in the Mediterranean Sea.
+The Corsican Republic (Republica Corsa or Ripublica Corsa; Repubblica Corsa) was a short-lived state on the island of Corsica in the Mediterranean Sea.
 It was proclaimed in July 1755 by Pasquale Paoli, who was seeking independence from the Republic of Genoa.
 Paoli created the Corsican Constitution, which was the first constitution written in the Italian language.
 The text included various Enlightenment principles, including female suffrage, later revoked by the Kingdom of France when the island was taken over in 1769.
 The republic created an administration and justice system, and founded an army.

 Foundation

 After a series of successful actions, Pasquale Paoli drove the Genoese from the whole island except for a few coastal towns.
 He then set to work re-organizing the government, introducing many reforms.
 He founded a university at Corte and created a short-lived "Order of Saint-Devote" in 1757 in honour of the patron saint of the island, Saint Devota.

 The Republic minted its own coins at Murato in 1761, imprinted with the Moor's Head, the traditional symbol of Corsica.

 Paoli's ideas of independence, democracy and liberty gained support from such philosophers as Jean-Jacques Rousseau, Voltaire, Raynal, and Mably.
 The publication in 1768 of An Account of Corsica by James Boswell made Paoli famous throughout Europe.
 Diplomatic recognition was extended to Corsica by the Bey of Tunis.